moq-wg/moq-transport/draft-ietf-moq-transport.md

 1. An object that belongs to a track with delivery preference Datagram.

-Since a single subgroup or datagram has a single publisher priority, it can be useful to conceptualize this process as scheduling subgroup or datagrams instead of individual objects on them.
+Since a single subgroup or datagram has a single publisher priority, it can be useful to conceptualize this process as scheduling subgroups or datagrams instead of individual objects on them.

 A _priority number_ is an unsigned integer with a value between 0 and 255.